What is the purpose of serpstatbot?

 How do I verify that requests are from you?

-Unfortunately, we can’t restrict our bots to a limited number of IP addresses.
-However, we can send a pre-made string of identifiers with all requests to your site.
+Unfortunately, we can’t limit our bots to a set of static IP addresses.
+However, we can send a pre-made string of identifiers along with all requests to your site.
 This can be a part of the http or https headers in the CRAWLER-IDENT field or a part of the User-Agent line.
-We won’t forward this string to anyone else and send it to another domain or subdomain, so you will know that requests containing this string come from our network.
+Serpstat won’t use it to another domain or subdomain, so you will know that requests containing this string come from our network.
 To take advantage of this opportunity, please contact firstname.lastname@example.org with information about your website and the identifier you want to send.
 We can also generate a random identifier string for you.